Royal Liverpool Philharmonic: Late 1940s–1960s

 In 1948 Sargent resigned as principal conductor.
-On 2 October 1949 Yehudi Menuhin and the Liverpool Philharmonic (conducted by Malcolm Sargent) played at Belle Vue, Manchester.
+On 2 October 1949 Yehudi Menuhin and the Liverpool Philharmonic (conducted by Sargent) played at Belle Vue, Manchester.
 Sargent's successor, Hugo Rignold, initially had a difficult time, partly because of his background as a jazz and dance band player.
 However, he served in the post for six years and left in 1954 with an enhanced reputation.
 From 1955 the society had joint principal conductors, John Pritchard and Efrem Kurtz.
 The latter resigned in 1957 and Pritchard continued as sole principal conductor until 1963.
+In August 1956, the orchestra, conducted by Basil Cameron, made its Prom debut with an all Beethoven programme, consisting of the Fidelio overture, the violin concerto with Campoli as soloist, and Symphony No.5.

 In 1957 the society and orchestra were granted "Royal" status and were authorised to include this word in their title.
 The following year the Queen became the patron of the orchestra.
 In 1958 the society instigated a competition for young conductors.
 The first winner was Zubin Mehta.
 Under Pritchard's successor the competition became a seminar for young conductors, in which participants included Andrew Davis, Mark Elder, John Eliot Gardiner, James Judd and Barry Wordsworth.
 Pritchard was a champion of contemporary music and with the help of David Lloyd-Jones he introduced a series of concerts known as Musica Viva showcasing new compositions.
 During Pritchard's time, the society commissioned Walton to write his Second Symphony, which received its première at the Edinburgh Festival in 1960.
 Pritchard was succeeded by Charles Groves, who served as principal conductor for 14 years until he resigned in 1977.
 Groves helped to maintain the high standards of the orchestra and also encouraged the work of modern composers.
 He was the first English conductor to direct a full cycle of Mahler's symphonies.
 The orchestra undertook its first overseas tour in 1966, playing in Germany and Switzerland.
 In 1968 Groves conducted a performance of Messiaen's Turangalîla Symphony, in the presence of the composer, with Messiaen's wife, Yvonne Loriod, playing the concertante piano part.